 How to Explore Windows Experience Index / WEI in Windows 10 – This utility referred was meant to reckon performance scores by dividing the of PC into 5 segments.
 However, exact score of the whole performance was not calculated by Windows Experience Index, but users got a good idea about the scores of components of the system.
 Hence, users are searching WEI on System properties (existing in Win 7) in the latest version.
 But from Windows 8, the tool was dropped.
-Although using some command line it was dug out by many users that time.
+Although using some command line it was dug out by many users at that time.
 I read an article in Winaero which helped to see the Index even now.
 So here we are writing the methods to explore Windows Experience Index (WEI) in Windows 10.

 Ways to Explore Windows Experience Index /WEI in Windows 10